alexis-earley/Ozmeral_Lab_Project/README.md

 Program specifics:

 My investigation is made up of a number of steps.
 Here are the overall themes, all of which I have learned to program in MATLAB:
-- Frequency filtering: removing frequencies that are above 100 Hz or below 0.1 Hz, as these are not relevant to the study
+- Frequency filtering: Frequencies that are above 100 Hz or below 0.1 Hz should be disregarded, as these are not relevant to the study.
-- Artifact detection: most notably, blinking majorly contaminates the data, and these artifacts must be removed
+- Artifact detection: most notably, blinking majorly contaminates the data, and these artifacts must be removed.
-- Epoching: the data must be divided into smaller segments and sorted based on various conditions
+- Epoching: the data must be divided into smaller segments and sorted based on various conditions.
-- Averaging: relevant epochs must be averaged to see the larger picture
+- Averaging: relevant epochs must be averaged to see the larger picture.

 Besides learning those specifics, this project has furthered my general problem-solving abilities within a programming context.
 For example, our experiment consisted of four different conditions.
 Each subject did these different orders, and they were grouped into various blocks of time depending on the subject.
 I had to figure out a way to use information from a table to divide the data and label them with the various conditions and blocks.